codekidX/rubik/README.md

 -   [x] Make Rubik fun to work with!
 -   [ ] Provide a great tooling for Rubik
--   [ ] Make client-server development easier in Go
+-   [ ] Make client-server development easier and faster
--   [ ] Concurrent messgage passing
+-   [ ] Concurrent message passing

 ### Things Rubik can't do yet